-At TheraJoy, we are proudly the market leaders in topical CBD.
+At TheraJoy, we are proudly a market leader in topical CBD.
 TheraJoy is always made with 99% pure CBD derived from medical grade, non-GMO hemp, sourced directly from Switzerland.
 We offer purity you can trust, guaranteed.

 Remember, always consult your doctor before you begin taking a supplement or make any changes to your existing medication and supplement routine.
 This blog post is not intended to be medical advice, but it is information you can use as a conversation-starter with your doctor at your next appointment.